 Home to the endangered Light-footed Ridgway's Rail (formerly known as Clapper's Rail) and other rare species of birds, this piece of land also provides a buffer between urban development and the Ecological Reserve.
-BVAS hopes to help restore this parcel to its historical salt marsh wetlands and coastal sage scrub habitat.
-The restoration planning and implementation will likely be done as part of the Buena Vista Lagoon Enhancement Project, which will be done some years in the future.
-More immediately, CDF&W will be working with BVAS to remove exotic plants, such as eucalyptus trees and ice plant, and engage in regular trash removal.
+BVAS plans to restore this parcel to its historical salt marsh wetlands and coastal sage scrub habitat in the future.
+More immediately, BVAS is working to remove exotic plants, such as eucalyptus trees, fennel, and ice plant, and engages in regular trash removal and erosion control.

 The property was slated to become an 82-room hotel in 2008, but due to wetland delineation issues identified by the Coastal Commission, the project was scrapped.
-Shortly after, BVAS looked into purchasing the property, but the price of $7 million was prohibitive; In 2013,a new owner dropped the price to $1.5 million, and expressed interest in having BVAS purchase the land for conservation.
-BVAS then began the land purchasing process, which included reaching out to BVAS members, the community, and state agencies for support.
+Shortly after, BVAS looked into purchasing the property, but the price of $7 million was prohibitive; In 2013,a new owner dropped the price to $1.5 million, and expressed interest in BVAS purchasing the land for conservation.
+BVAS then began the land purchasing process, including reaching out to BVAS members, the community, and state agencies for support.

-BVAS wishes to thank all of our donors for helping make acquiring and protecting this critical piece of coastal land possible.
+BVAS wishes to thank all our donors & volunteers for helping make acquiring & protecting these critical pieces of land possible.

 Conservation Through Education, Advocacy, Land Management, and Monitoring